 ATUL KOHLI is the David K.E.
-Bruce Professor of International Affairs and Professor of Politics and International Affairs at Princeton University.
-His principal research interests are in the areas of comparative political economy with a focus on the developing countries.
-He is the author of Poverty amid Plenty in the New India (2012) (a Foreign Affairs Best Book of 2012 on Asia and the Pacific); State-Directed Development: Political Power and Industrialization in the Global Periphery (2004) (winner of the Charles Levine Award (2005) of the International Political Science Association); Democracy and Discontent: India's Growing Crisis of Governability (1991); and The State and Poverty in India (1987).
-He has also edited eight volumes and published some sixty articles.
-His current research focuses on the topic of "imperialism and the developing world."
-Through much of his scholarship he has emphasized the role of states in the promotion of prosperity and equity in the developing world.
+Bruce Professor of International Affairs at Princeton University.
+His principal research interests are in the area of political economy of developing countries.
+He is the author of Imperialism and the Developing World: How Britain and the U.S. Shaped the Global Periphery (forthcoming, 2019); Poverty amid Plenty in the New India (2012) (a Foreign Affairs Best Book of 2012 on Asia and the Pacific); State-Directed Development: Political Power and Industrialization in the Global Periphery (2004) (winner of the Charles Levine Award (2005) of the International Political Science Association); Democracy and Discontent: India's Growing Crisis of Governability (1991); and The State and Poverty in India (1987).
+He has also edited or coedited ten volumes (most recently, States in the Developing World, 2017; and Business and Politics in India, forthcoming) and published some sixty articles.
+Through much of his scholarship he has emphasized the role of sovereign and effective states in the promotion of inclusive development.

 He received his Ph.D. from the University of California, Berkeley.